sage-code/maj/case.md

 * For teaching other languages, science or other skills,
 * For storing world knowledge and wisdom,
 * For making translation between languages,
-* For thinking correctly in another language that helps you to think faster.
+* For making computer thinking AI.

 The last use-case is actually the most valuable of all.
 We think usually in a language.
 It takes decades to master a language until you can use it to make rational thinking.
-Having an efficient language will enable you to think better.
-However this objective is difficult to achieve without a proper community and history.
+Having an efficient language will enable you to think better when making AI for computers.

 # For peace